Note

 Go to the end to download the full example code.

-Build surrogate model machine learning models to predict CFAST outputs instantly instead of running full simulations.
+This example demonstrates how to build machine-learning surrogate models to predict CFAST outputs instantly instead of running full simulations.

-Goal: Predict Target Surface Temperature of the devices (Devices TRGSURT) from fire parameters: heat of combustion, radiative fraction, soot yield and target z position
+parameters (heat of combustion, radiative fraction, soot yield and target z position)

 import matplotlib.pyplot as plt